 Getting Familiar Internally

-Name recognition is particularly useful for large companies with multiple branches, remote workers or road warriors.
+Name recognition is particularly useful for large companies with multiple branches or remote workers.
 Name recognition displays a person or group on your handset and allows your staff to see which person or group has called them before they answer.

 Blueface, for example, has offices scattered in Hong Kong, New York, London, Ireland, Italy… and so on.
-Staying connected and gaining valuable insights from global team members helps us grow our network faster, and knowing who’s calling helps us cut to the core quickly.
+Staying connected and gaining valuable insights from global team members helps us grow our network faster, and knowing who’s calling helps us deliver better customer support, faster.

 Humanising the Customer Experience